shakiyam/install-OracleDatabase/install-OracleDatabase12.1/README.md

 ### Oracle Database software ###

 Download Oracle Database 12c Release 1 (12.1.0.2) software from [My Oracle Support](https://support.oracle.com/).
-Then place downloaded files in the $MEDIA folder.
+Then place the downloaded files in the $MEDIA folder.
 (You can set the environment variable $MEDIA to any value you like.)

 * p21419221_121020_Linux-x86-64_2of10.zip
 * p21419221_121020_Linux-x86-64_1of10.zip